Pioneering Spirit: Design

 Pioneering Spirit is the world's largest vessel, in terms of her gross tonnage (403,342 gt), breadth (123.75 m), and displacement (1000000 t).
 The maximum 48000 t topside lift capacity is achieved by operating as a semi-submersible.
 For removal of topsides, the vessel straddles the intended payload with the slot formed by the twin bows.
 The slot measures 122 × 59 m (L×W).
 After straddling the payload, Pioneering Spirit takes on ballast to lower, and two sets of eight (one set per bow) retractable motion-compensated horizontal lifting beams are extended under the payload.
 Once the load is secure, the vessel offloads the ballast, rising in the water and partially transferring the load to the beams.
 In the final stage a fast lift system is used that lifts the payload up to 2.5 m in 15 s.

 Aside from the ballast lifting system, Pioneering Spirit is equipped with large conventional cranes, including a sheerleg and rotating cranes.
 Two tilting lift beams for the installation or removal of the steel jackets used for fixed platforms, up to 25000 t in weight, will be located at the vessel's stern.
 The lift beams for the Jacket Lifting System were installed in 2021.
 A 5000 t special purpose crane built by Huisman is scheduled for delivery in the second half of 2018.
 The tub mounted crane will be available for additional lifts for jacket and topsides installation such as pile handling and bridge installation.
 The first major lifts with the new Huisman crane were performed in August 2020.

 When equipped with the Stinger, Pioneering Spirit can be used to lay pipe.
 Pipe segments are welded together on board the vessel, then are placed on the Stinger, where they roll into the water.
 The Stinger is curved to guide the pipe to the bottom of the ocean.
 The Stinger itself weighs 4200 t and measures 150 m long and 65 m wide.
 It is attached to the Stinger Transition Frame (STF), which provides an interface between the Stinger and the vessel; the STF is installed in the bow slot when attached to the vessel.
 The Stinger Transition Frame weighs more than 1600 t by itself.

-The vessel is equipped with eight, 20-cylinder (20V32/44CR) MAN 11,200 kW diesel generators providing a total installed power of 95 MW, driving 12 Rolls-Royce azimuth thrusters which provide dynamic positioning (DP3) and for propulsion.
+The vessel is equipped with eight, 20-cylinder (20V32/44CR) MAN 11,200 kW diesel generators providing a total installed power of 95 MW, driving 12 Rolls-Royce azimuth thrusters which provide dynamic positioning (DP3) and propulsion.
 The vessel's maximum speed is 14 kn.
 The accommodation has room for 571 persons in two-berth cabins.